madbence/node-drawille/README.md

 =============

 Drawing in terminal with unicode braille characters.
-Basically it's a port of [drawille](https://github.com/asciimoo/drawille) by @asciimoo.
+The idea is based on [drawille](https://github.com/asciimoo/drawille) by @asciimoo.

 ## Install